bimdata/javascript-api-client/docs/IfcApi.md

 <a name="bulkRemoveClassificationsOfElement"></a>
 # **bulkRemoveClassificationsOfElement**
-> bulkRemoveClassificationsOfElement(projectPk, cloudPk, elementUuid, ifcPk)
+> bulkRemoveClassificationsOfElement(elementUuid, cloudPk, projectPk, ifcPk)